jon-hall/generators-and-async/0-co/README.md

 ```

 Test your code by running `node index.js` from a command prompt in the directory - if it renames the files in the `/stuff` folder then it worked.
 If not, then there's a spare copy of the files, to reset with, in `/stuff_backup`.

-If you want to go straight to the finished product then checkout the `completed` branch.